Nigerian military drone attack kills 85 civilians in error

 Local media reported that villagers fled the area, fearing more drone attacks.
 Activists have said that similar incidents were not investigated in the past, leaving victims and survivors without adequate compensation or justice.

-Sani, the state governor, said officials were sent to the village to meet with the families of victims and that an investigation was under way.
+Sani, the state governor, said officials were sent to the village to meet with the families of victims and that an investigation was underway.

 “We are determined to prevent a repeat of this tragedy and reassure our people that their protection would be prioritized in the sustained fight against terrorists, bandits and other criminal elements,” he said.